 Even if you think you have clear evidence that a medical professional made a mistake and caused you harm, that does not mean that you will be able to prove medical malpractice in a court of law.
 These cases are very complex.
 Doctors and medical facilities have insurance carriers in legal teams who will work on their behalf to protect their reputation.
 An attorney will be necessary to ensure that all elements of a medical malpractice case can be proven.
 They will do this by gathering evidence and enlisting help from trusted medical professionals who can provide expert testimony on your behalf.

 There are various types of economic and non-economic damages available for victims of medical malpractice.
 While the amounts will differ from case to case depending on various factors, the following compensation may be awarded:

 Now is the time to act.
-A qualified Philadelphia medical malpractice attorney from the Weitz Firm is ready to investigate your case and secure the compensation you are entitled to.
+A qualified Philadelphia medical malpractice attorney from The Weitz Firm, LLC is ready to investigate your case and secure the compensation you are entitled to.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.